 This infographic will give you some idea of the crew needed for a large tour.
-For emerging artists and artists on every level, live performance is complicated and takes a village, even if the band or artist are its only residents, and have to do all of its functions to make it run efficiently and effectively.
+For emerging artists and artists on every level, live performance is complicated and takes a village.
+Until the band or artist can afford to pay a team, they will have to do all of the work to make it run efficiently and effectively.
 All groups have similar issues and various ways of dealing with them.
 The audio track below the graphic will list the positions and their responsibilities.

 In this clip from www.artistshousemusic.org – Jeff Dorenfeld, Associate Professor